thoughtspot/thoughtspot.github.io/_data-integrate/clients/install-odbc-solaris.md

 At this point, you can test your ODBC connection to ThoughSpot.
-It is important to recall that the username/password you use belongs to a ThoughSpot application user with with administrator permissions.
+It is important to recall that the username/password you use belongs to a ThoughSpot application user.
+Typically, this user is a user with data management or administrative privileges on the application.
 Before trying the ODBC connection, make sure you can use this username/password to login into the ThoughSpot application and confirm the user's privileges.